What is forward-chaining inference and where is it used?

 The graph for this simple production rule and a couple of WMEs looks like this:

-In our wiki site, we will post some articles about our forward chaining inference engine in future.
+In our resource site, we will post some articles about our forward chaining inference engine in future.
 We will show how you can model productions and working memory elements in .NET and how you can integrate them into your application with more practical examples.
 Stay tuned…